Hollister riot: Consequences

-The AMA purportedly released a statement saying that they had no involvement with the Hollister riot, and, "the trouble was caused by the one per cent deviant that tarnishes the public image of both motorcycles and motorcyclists" and that the other ninety-nine per cent of motorcyclists are good, decent, law-abiding citizens.
-However, the American Motorcyclist Association has no record of ever releasing such a statement.
-A representative of the AMA said in 2005, "we've been unable to attribute [the term 'one-percenter'] original use to an AMA official or published statement — so it's apocryphal."
-The AMA's statement led to "one-percenter" being widely used to describe outlaw motorcycle clubs and motorcyclists.

 The Hollister riot had little effect on the town.
 The nationwide fear of motorcyclists did not result in many changes in Hollister.
 Bikers were welcomed back and rallies continued to be held in the years after the riot.
 In fact, the town held a 1997 50th anniversary rally to commemorate the event.

+The one percenter iconography employed by outlaw motorcycle clubs stems from an apocryphal comment ostensibly made in 1960 by William Berry, a former president of the American Motorcyclist Association (AMA), that 99% of motorcyclists were law-abiding citizens, implying the last one percent were outlaws.
+The alleged AMA comment, supposedly in reference to the Hollister riot of 1947, is denied by the AMA, who claim to have no record of such a statement to the press and that the story is a misquote.

 Adaptations

 A short story, "Cyclists' Raid" by Frank Rooney, is based on the events of the Hollister riot and was originally published in the January 1951 issue of Harper's Magazine.

 The Hollister riot inspired the 1953 film The Wild One, starring Marlon Brando.
 While the film bears little resemblance to the actual events, it brought the incident into public light and introduced the popular image of motorcyclists as misfits and outlaws.